Bbnesheim/nesheim-vatten/docs/ARCHITECTURE.md

 - `deliverables/`
 - `website/`

-A website project lives inside `clients/<client-name>/website/<project-name>` or simply in `website/` if there is only one site.
+A website project lives inside `themes/<client-name>/website/<project-name>` or directly under `themes/` if there is only one site.
 You can run `./tools/create-structure.sh` to generate a basic directory tree.

 ## Technology stack